Clair Burgener

-Clair Walter Burgener (December 5, 1921 – September 9, 2006) was an American politician who served as a Republican member of the U.S. House of Representatives from 1973 to 1983.
+Clair Walter Burgener (December 5, 1921 – September 9, 2006) was an American World War II veteran and politician who served as a Republican member of the U.S. House of Representatives from 1973 to 1983.

 Early life

 Clair Burgener was born in Vernal, Utah, and grew up there and in Salt Lake City.

+World War II

 He served in the Pacific in the Army Air Corps during World War II as a navigator.
 He attained second lieutenant and was awarded the Air Medal in 1945.
 Later, he was recalled for Air Force service during the Korean War.

+Education and early career

 Burgener graduated from San Diego State College with a BA in liberal arts.
 He was a realtor in the early 1950s with his brother.
 In 1951 Burgener was on the stage of the Old Globe Theatre in Balboa Park, playing Elwood P. Dowd in Harvey for a 33-day run.

 Burgener was a Latter-day Saint.

 Political life

 At a cocktail party one evening, as related by Lionel Van Deerlin, an oilman from Texas said, "I like the cut of your jib, young fella."
 He continued, "If you do go into politics, I'd like to help.
 Here's a check for five thousand dollars.
 Cash it whenever you decide to run."
 A few months later, Burgener ran for a city council vacancy, but returned the check, writing, "Thank you very much, but I feel it would be improper to accept so large an amount from a single out-of-state contributor."